 What exactly is a Second Interview?

-It used to be that companies would hold one round of interviews and then make their selection, things are very different now, and they more often than not, conduct a second interview, and in some cases a third.
+It used to be that companies would hold one round of interviews and then make their selection, however, things are very different now.
+More often than not, they will conduct a second interview, and in some cases a third.

 Nowadays, the first interview is purely used as a screening process, and in this one, they determine if the applicants fulfil all their needs without delving into the nitty-gritty.